ArcInnov/Rest-Your-Eye/img/Logs-1.md

 Encountered error Document is not defined
-I know the cause of the error the cause is that the code does notw which document to get Looking for solution in getting started of chrome extensions
+I know the cause of the error the cause is that the code does notw which document to get Looking for solution in getting started of chrome extensions No solution found there unless you want to use storage functionality